 Gulch Countdown

-The event is organized by the Japanese Gulch Runners, a local running club focused on building a community for trail runners in Snohomish County.
+The event is organized by the Japanese Gulch Runners, a local running club formed in January 2017 to create a welcoming community for trail runners in Snohomish County.
 Visit the organization's website for the most recent information.